imdwipayana/PostgreSQL/Practice/JOIN/README.md

 # JOIN TABLES

-Integrate multiple tables with illustration.
 There are 4 types of JOIN: INNER JOIN(JOIN), LEFT JOIN, RIGHT JOIN and FULL JOIN.
-Firstly, create the table:
+Firstly, create the table

 '''sql
 DROP TABLE IF EXISTS customer;